Confirmed team news from Brentford vs Birmingham City

 Brentford have made one change from their 2-0 win over Sunderland for Tuesday's game with Birmingham City.

-Yoann Barbet has been restored to the side at left back in place of Josh Clarke, who drops out of the squad completely.
+Yoann Barbet has been restored to the side at left back in place of Josh Clarke, who drops to the bench.
 Chiedozie Ogbene comes into the matchday 18 for the second time since his move from Limerick.

 It means that Ryan Woods and Chris Mepham have to continue to bide their time before returning to the side after missing out through injury and illness respectively.